-Mid Atlantic - Virginia, West Virginia, Maryland, Delaware and Washington, D.C.
-North East - New Jersey and eastern Pennsylvania Mid East - New York, Ohio, western Pennsylvania, Indiana and Illinois South East - North Carolina, South Carolina, Florida and Tennessee
+Mid Atlantic: Maryland, Virginia, West Virginia, Delaware and Washington, D.C.

+North East: New Jersey and eastern Pennsylvania

+Mid East: New York, Ohio, western Pennsylvania, Indiana and Illinois

+South East: North Carolina, South Carolina, Florida and Tennessee

 Homebuilding profit before tax includes all revenues and income generated from the sale of homes, less the cost of homes sold, selling, general and administrative expenses, and a corporate capital allocation charge.
-The corporate capital allocation charge eliminates in consolidation, is based on the segment's average net assets employed, and is charged using a consistent methodology in the years presented.
+The corporate capital allocation charge eliminates in consolidation and is based on the segment's average net assets employed.
 The corporate capital allocation charged to the operating segment allows the Chief Operating Decision Maker ("CODM") to determine whether the operating segment's results are providing the desired rate of return after covering the Company's cost of capital.
-In addition, certain assets including goodwill and intangible assets, and consolidation adjustments as discussed further below, are not allocated to the operating segments as those assets are not included in the operating segment's corporate capital allocation charge, nor in the CODM's evaluation of the operating segment's performance.
-The
+In addition, certain assets including goodwill and intangible assets, and consolidation adjustments as discussed further below, are not allocated to the operating segment's performance.
+The Company records charges on contract land deposits when it is determined that it is probable that recovery of the deposit is impaired.
+For segment reporting purposes, impairments on contract land deposits are charged to the operating segment upon the determination to terminate a finished lot purchase agreement with the developer, or to restructure a lot purchase agreement resulting in the forfeiture of the deposit.
+Mortgage banking profit before tax consists of revenues generated from mortgage financing, title insurance and closing services, less the costs of such services and general and administrative costs.
+Mortgage banking operations are not charged a capital allocation charge.